Pre-Flight Checklist for PPK Scans #

 ☐ Firmware Check

-- Ensure the RESEPI is running the latest firmware version.
+- Ensure the RESEPI or EchoONE is running the latest firmware version.

 - You can find the firmware version in the top right corner of the GUI.